National Venture Capital Association

 Matthew Gemello, a corporate partner in the Silicon Valley office, leads our global Corporate Business unit.

 A seasoned deal lawyer, Matthew guides global technology companies and their financial sponsors through transformational domestic and cross-border transactions.
-These deals range from private company buyouts and public takeovers in the US and around the world, to complex, multi-jurisdictional spinoffs and business carveouts.
+These deals range from private company buyouts and public takeovers in the United States and around the world, to complex, multi-jurisdictional spinoffs and business carveouts.

 Matthew has been recognized as a leading lawyer by numerous publications, including Legal 500 and he was selected by the San Francisco and Los Angeles Daily Journal as one of the top 10 Innovative Corporate Lawyers in California.

-Albert Vanderlaan is a partner in Orrick’s Capital Markets and Technology Companies Groups.
+Albert Vanderlaan is a partner in Orrick’s Capital Markets Group.
 He works with public and private companies, SPACs, SPAC sponsors, venture capital firms and investment banks focused on the life sciences and high-growth technology sectors.

-Albert is involved in a broad range of corporate legal engagements for high growth technology companies, including venture financings, public offerings, private and public company securities law compliance matters, de-SPAC transactions, SPAC IPOs, public company disclosure obligations, mergers and acquisitions and COVID-19 related matters (including public company disclosure obligations and Paycheck Protection Act eligibility and compliance matters) .
-He also regularly advises private and public companies and their board of directors on corporate governance issues.
+Albert is involved in a broad range of corporate legal engagements for high growth technology companies, including IPOs, follow-on public offerings, private and public company securities law compliance matters, public company disclosure obligations, de-SPAC transactions, SPAC IPOs, venture financings and mergers and acquisitions.
+He also regularly advises public and private companies and their boards of directors on corporate governance issues.

-Albert's clients include private and public companies in the life sciences (including, among others, immuno-oncology, gene therapy, restorative cell therapy and medical device companies), real estate, finance, automotive and Internet related industries.
+Albert's clients include public and private companies in technology, automotive, Internet related industries, real estate, finance and the life sciences (including, among others, immuno-oncology, gene therapy, restorative cell therapy and medical device companies).
 He also represents underwriters in initial public offerings, follow-on offerings and PIPE offerings and venture capital firms in a variety of investment transactions.

 Albert was named to the Deal’s Top Rising Stars 2021 list, which recognizes top new partners at U.S. law firms who are “doing spectacular work in the field of deal-making and who have continued to progress in their career despite the obstacles put in front of them.”